mtdukes/2019-redistricting-analysis/prelim-findings.md

 On average using 2016 data, the new Senate maps produce as many Democratic wins as about 75 percent of the ensemble maps.
 That's compared to about 0.04 percent of the ensemble maps in the old version.

 ### House maps
-_PLEASE NOTE: These findings are preliminary and still subject to review and change._

 Below is a histogram of the ensemble performance of N.C.
 House maps, according to research from Jonathan Mattingly of Duke University.
 Performance of the `2018 maps` and the redrawn **2019 maps** is marked below.